the Perspectives On Design Award

 - The award will be first announced publicly at the Commencement Week Awards Ceremony.

-- The award and first installment of $1,500 will be presented at the May Commencement Ceremony.
+- The award will be presented at the May Commencement Ceremony.

 - The awardee(s) will submit an installation proposal for the Annual Perspectives On Design Exhibition by March 15.